Giovanni Boccaccio: Adult years

 In 1360, Boccaccio began work on De mulieribus claris ("On famous women"), a book offering biographies of 106 famous women, that he completed in 1374.
+This publication was illustrated and included depictions of women he featured, some as they were performing their renown skills in his contemporary community, such as fine art painting.

-A number of Boccaccio's close friends and other acquaintances were executed or exiled in the purge following the failed coup of 1361; although not directly linked to the conspiracy, in that year Boccaccio left Florence to reside in Certaldo, where he became less involved in government affairs.
-He did not undertake further missions for Florence until 1365, and travelled to Naples and then on to Padua and Venice, where he met up with Petrarch in grand style at Palazzo Molina, Petrarch's residence as well as the location of Petrarch's library.
+A number of Boccaccio's close friends and other acquaintances were executed or exiled in the purge following a failed coup in 1361; although not directly linked to the conspiracy, in that year Boccaccio left Florence to reside in Certaldo, where he became less involved in government affairs.
+He did not undertake further missions for Florence until 1365, and he travelled to Naples and then on to Padua and Venice, where he met up with Petrarch in grand style at Palazzo Molina, Petrarch's residence as well as the location of Petrarch's library.
 Boccaccio later returned to Certaldo; he met Petrarch only one more time, in 1368, again in Padua.
 Upon hearing of the death of Petrarch (19 July 1374), he wrote a commemorative poem, including it in his collection of lyric poems, the Rime.

 He returned to work for the Florentine government in 1365, undertaking a mission to Pope Urban V. The papacy returned to Rome from Avignon in 1367, and Boccaccio was again sent to Urban, offering congratulations.
 He also undertook diplomatic missions to Venice and Naples.

 Of his later works, the moralistic biographies gathered as De casibus virorum illustrium (1355–74) and De mulieribus claris (1361–1375) were the most significant.
 Other works include a dictionary of geographical allusions in classical literature, De montibus, silvis, fontibus, lacubus, fluminibus, stagnis seu paludibus, et de nominibus maris liber.
 He gave a series of lectures on Dante at the Santo Stefano church in 1373 and these resulted in his final major work, the detailed Esposizioni sopra la Commedia di Dante.
-Boccaccio and Petrarch were also two of the most educated people in early Renaissance in the field of archaeology.
+Boccaccio and Petrarch were also two of the most educated people in early Renaissance regarding the field of archaeology.

-Petrarch even offered to purchase Boccaccio's library, so that it would become part of Petrarch's library.
+Petrarch had offered to purchase Boccaccio's library, so that it would become part of Petrarch's library.
 However, upon Boccaccio's death, his entire collection was given to the monastery of Santo Spirito, in Florence, where it still resides.

 Boccaccio's final years were troubled by illnesses, some relating to obesity and what often is described as dropsy, severe edema that would be described today as congestive heart failure.
 He died on 21 December 1375 in Certaldo, where he is buried.